 - A proven track record in strategy execution (often more important than strategy formulation): “An imperfect strategy well-executed is often more important in building shareholder value than a perfect strategy poorly executed.”

-An understanding in broad terms of tax, treasury, statutory reporting, governance, management accounting and key profit drivers
+- Solid understanding of tax, treasury, statutory reporting, governance, debt, capital raising, management accounting and key profit drivers

 Additional useful capabilities